 Leigh Metcalf, the founder of an Atlanta-based sewing studio, Topstitch, was looking for a way to build a community of fellow stitchers.
-When the pandemic hit, the need for an alternative way of doing her business became even more pressing.

 An online community.
 She built an online stitching group for garment sewers using Mighty Networks, and today, her online subscription business is booming – so much so that it’s her only focus now!